marcello-dev/marcello-dev.github.io/index.md

     <div class="content">
 		My name is Marcello, but you can call me <strong>Marc</strong>.
 		<br>
-		I am a software engineer with 6+ years experience.
+		I work as a software engineer since 2015.
 		I received my Master's Cum Laude in Computer Engineering from the University of Bologna (Italy) in 2015.
 		Then I worked 4 years at <a href="https://www.fokus.fraunhofer.de/en">Fraunhofer FOKUS</a>, the biggest institute for applied research in Germany.
-		Today I live in Taiwan with my girlfriend and working for <a href="https://www.tomtom.com">TomTom</a>.
+		Today I live in Taiwan and working for <a href="https://www.tomtom.com">TomTom</a>.
 In my free time I love playing football.
     </div>
   </div>
 </div>